Certified Public Accountant Act

 1. Has received a final and unappealable sentence for a crime, and the charge merits a determination that the reputation of CPAs has been harmed.

-2. Has been sanctioned by a tax collection authority for evading taxes, or for helping or instigating another person to do so, and the circumstances are serious in nature.
+2. Has been sanctioned by a tax collection authority for evading taxes, or for helping or instigating another person to do so, if the situation is severe.

-3. Has committed a serious error or omission in attestation of a financial report or an income tax return filed by a profit-seeking enterprise.
+3. Has committed an error or omission in attestation of a financial report or an income tax return filed by a profit-seeking enterprise, if the situation is severe.

-4. Has received an administrative sanction for a violation of another applicable law or regulation serious enough to affect the reputation of CPAs.
+4. Has received an administrative sanction for a violation of another applicable law or regulation, if the situation is severe and is sufficient to affect the reputation of CPAs.

-5. Has committed a serious violation of the articles of association of a CPA association.
+5. Has committed a violation of the articles of association of a CPA association, if the situation is severe.

-6. Has committed another serious violation of this Act.
+6. Has committed another violation of this Act, if the situation is severe.

 Article 62